Florence Nightingale: Early life

 Florence Nightingale was born on 12 May 1820 into a wealthy and well-connected British family at the Villa Colombaia, in Florence, Tuscany, Italy, and was named after the city of her birth.
 Florence's older sister Frances Parthenope had similarly been named after her place of birth, Parthenope, a Greek settlement now part of the city of Naples.
 The family moved back to England in 1821, with Nightingale being brought up in the family's homes at Embley, Hampshire, and Lea Hurst, Derbyshire.

 Florence inherited a liberal-humanitarian outlook from both sides of her family.
 Her parents were William Edward Nightingale, born William Edward Shore (1794–1874) and Frances ("Fanny") Nightingale (née Smith; 1788–1880).
 William's mother Mary (née Evans) was the niece of Peter Nightingale, under the terms of whose will William inherited his estate at Lea Hurst, and assumed the name and arms of Nightingale.
 Fanny's father (Florence's maternal grandfather) was the abolitionist and Unitarian William Smith.
 Nightingale's father educated her.

-A BBC documentary reported that "Florence and her older sister Parthenope benefited from their father's advanced ideas about women's education.
-They studied history, mathematics, Italian, classical literature, and philosophy, and from an early age Florence, who was the more academic of the two girls, displayed an extraordinary ability for collecting and analysing data which she would use to great effect in later life."

-In 1838, her father took the family on a tour in Europe where she was introduced to the English-born Parisian hostess Mary Clarke, with whom Florence bonded.
-She recorded that "Clarkey" was a stimulating hostess who did not care for her appearance, and while her ideas did not always agree with those of her guests, "she was incapable of boring anyone."
+A BBC documentary reported that:"Florence and her older sister Parthenope benefited from their father's advanced ideas about women's education.
+They studied history, mathematics, Italian, classical literature, and philosophy, and from an early age Florence, who was the more academic of the two girls, displayed an extraordinary ability for collecting and analysing data which she would use to great effect in later life."In 1838, her father took the family on a tour in Europe where she was introduced to the English-born Parisian hostess Mary Clarke, with whom Florence bonded.
+She recorded that "Clarkey" was a stimulating hostess who did not care for her appearance, and that while her ideas did not always agree with those of her guests, "she was incapable of boring anyone."
 Her behaviour was said to be exasperating and eccentric and she had little respect for upper-class British women, whom she regarded generally as inconsequential.
 She said that if given the choice between being a woman or a galley slave, then she would choose the freedom of the galleys.
 She generally rejected female company and spent her time with male intellectuals.
 Clarke made an exception, however, in the case of the Nightingale family and Florence in particular.
-She and Florence were to remain close friends for 40 years despite their 27-year age difference.
-Clarke demonstrated that women could be equals to men, an idea that Florence had not learnt from her mother.
+She and Florence remained close friends for 40 years despite their 27-year age difference.
+Clarke demonstrated that women could be equal to men, an idea that Florence had not learned from her mother.